Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

-In the following, we derive the effective Hamiltonian in section \ref{sec:model}, then describe the RDMFT method in section \ref{sec:methods}, and present and discuss our results in section \ref{sec:results}.~Final remarks are presented in section \ref{sec:conc}.
+In the following, we derive the effective Hamiltonian in Sec. \ref{sec:model}, then describe the RDMFT method in Sec. \ref{sec:methods}, and present and discuss our results in Sec. \ref{sec:results}.~Final remarks are presented in Sec. \ref{sec:conc}.